-4.17 FUSION AUDIO AND RADIO SYSTEM (OPTIONAL)
+4.16 AUDIO & RADIO SYSTEM (OPTIONAL)

-Your boat may come equipped with Fusion audio and radio system which has an integrated AM/FM radio tuner.
-The unit is located under the helm.
-It is connected to the plotter and allows you to easily change the settings, volume, songs, etc., on the plotter screen.
-The USB port which is located on the Fusion unit allows you to connect an external music player for audio/music playback through the audio system.
-Alternatively, you can playback audio/music via the Bluetooth®.
+Your boat may come equipped with Fusion audio and radio system, with several options possible.
+The main unit is located under the helm, and marine speakers are installed at suitable locations.
+It's connected to the plotter and allows you easily change the settings, volume, songs etc. on the plotter screen.
+The most basic settings are also available from a small remote control panel on the dash (see 3.10).
+An optional USB port allows you to connect an external music player for audio/music playback thru the audio system.
+Alternatively, you can playback audio/music via Bluetooth®.